Quiet-Clicking-Sounds/Mead_Making_Adventures/Recipe List/#1 Standard.md

 2024-06-01 with nothing to back up my thoughts other than bubbles and yeast sediment, the mead looks much more healthy at the moment than it did last week

+2024-06-02 Refractometers are easier to use; I'll be using it for all but the first and last tests from now on I think

 <h2>Post Fermentation</h2>